quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Handshake Packets

-The receiver MUST not trust an unencryped ack for encrypted packets.
+The receiver MUST ignore unencrypted packets that ack encrypted packets.
 The receiver MUST trust encrypted acks for unencrypted packets, however.
 Aside from this, loss detection for handshake packets when an ack is processed is identical to other packets.

 ### Psuedocode